ei9h7/shopSenseAI/DEPLOYMENT_ALTERNATIVES.md

 ## Recommended: Railway Web Dashboard

-Railway is the easiest option.
+Railway is the easiest option for TorqueSheetGPT.
 Here's the step-by-step:

 1. **Visit [railway.app](https://railway.app)**
 2. **Sign up with GitHub**